WHAT WE BELIEVE ABOUT WORSHIP

 WHAT TO EXPECT AT OUR WEEKLY WORSHIP GATHERINGS

-- We usually utilize a full band on Sundays which is comprised of artists from our church and community.
-Our worship teams lead our congregation in songs of adoration and response to God’s presence.
+- Guitar driven worship with songs from current Christian recording artists.
+We usually utilize a full band on Sundays which is comprised of artists from our church.
+While we usually sing current songs, we value the historic hymns of the church and regularly sing these songs as well.
 Some in attendance raise their hands in exuberant worship; some stand in quiet reverence.

 - If you are blessed with the gift of music and wish to consider serving in our worship ministries, please speak with our worship leader.